cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 2.md

 # Module 2: Visualizing the Results with the Create Search App
 Now that you've built your Search index, we'll take a moment to visualize your results using the new **Create Search App** feature in the Azure Portal.
-This application allows you to quickly design and deploy a very basic web page that can be used to explore your data and demonstrate the power of Azure Cognitive Search.
+This is a new experience that we've devloped to allow developers to quickly create standalone search experiences to explore Azure Cognitive Search indexes.

 *Note, the web page that is developed by the Create Search App is for DEMO purposes only, it should not be used to implement a production front end.*